Q and A with Pinkelle from Kenya, Africa

 Q: What were your younger years like?

-Q: What is something valuable you’ve learned that you’d like others to know?
+Q: What is something valuable you’d like others to know?

 Q: What does feminism mean to you?

 A: When I talk about feminism, this comes to me on a personal level, coming from a background where women are known to stay in the kitchen and learn to be wife material.
 I do not want to be put in a box of what I am supposed to become or who I am supposed to be as a woman.
 Being a woman is just my gender; I should be judged by my capabilities, my skills, and my intelligence.
 When I am talking to fellow entrepreneurs, I need them to understand that being a woman or a man has nothing to do with how intelligent one is.
 If I succeed in something, it’s because I am just that good, not because of favors or because I am a woman.